shaloo/docs.arcana/includes/text-snippets/latest-ca-rn.md

 ## What is New?

-This major SDK release supports the Fuel chain.
+This major SDK release supports chain abstracted transaction for the following chains:

+* BSC chain,  BNB token
+* Fuel chain

+Web3 apps integrating with the SDK do not need any integration code changes if they are using BSC chain for chain abstracted transactions.

+For Fuel, the integration code will need some updates.

 Refer to the code below for details on how to enable Fuel in a Web3 app and utilize the [Fuel connector](https://github.com/FuelLabs/fuel-connectors/wiki)